Seraphim: Does Color Matter?

 First baby out of NoBand and Snow.
 2012.
 One month old.

-When the first molt is complete at 5-6 months of age, the young Seraph should be pure white – as demonstrated in the photo below of the baby from the previous photo taken at the Des Moines ISPA Show.
+When the first molt is complete by 8-9 months of age, the young Seraph will be pure white – as demonstrated in the photo below of the baby from the above photo taken at the Des Moines ISPA Show eight months later.
 The transformation to white in Seraphim due to the Seraphim Color Gene Complex is what is different about the white of Seraphim.
-There is typically no transition period; no gradual or progressive change to white over successive molts – it is immediate with the first molt.
-Sometimes a few red feathers will remain after the first molt simply because they weren’t replaced.
-Such residual red juvenile feathers will be replaced with white at the second molt or intermittently before the second molt.
+There is no transition period; no gradual or progressive change to white over successive molts – it is immediate with the first molt.
+A particularly beautiful young Seraph cock.

 David Coster